 One of the most stressful things for many people when planning a big trip, such as backpacking Southeast Asia, is working out which countries require a visa, which don’t, how much they cost, where to apply, when to apply and a million other visa-related questions.
 I will try, as best I can, to answer these questions in this blog post but as visa requirements differ depending on what nationality you are, I HIGHLY recommend you check each countries embassy site before embarking on a trip.
-This post is mainly for my Irish readers!
-Rules also change quite regularly so when when country introduces a visa waiver, it doesn’t necessarily apply to citizens of all countries, such as what recently happened in Vietnam.
+When it comes to visas in Southeast Asia, rules can change each year, so I’ll try to update this as regularly as possible.

-I have essentially been backpacking Southeast Asia three times within the last 3 years, so I will include information on all the countries I went to during this time which include; Indonesia, Singapore, Malaysia, Thailand, Vietnam and Cambodia.
-I’m afraid I have not been to Lao or Myanmar so cannot give advice on those two countries.
+I have essentially been backpacking Southeast Asia three times within the last 3 years, so I will include information visas for Indonesia, Singapore, Malaysia, Thailand, Vietnam and Cambodia.
+I’m afraid I have not been to Lao, Myanmar or Philippines so cannot give advice on those two countries.

 It should act as a quick (but by no means complete) guide to visas in Southeast Asia – or at least the main tourist destinations anyway.